Third Stimulus Check Calculator - American Rescue Plan

 - Input the number of dependents of any age.
 Unlike the CARES Act, all dependents claimed on your last tax form (2019 or 2020) will qualify as a dependent.

-- Input your AGI (adjusted gross income) - you can find it on your tax form.
+- Input your AGI (adjusted gross income) (you can use our MAGI calculator to find this value)- you can find it on your tax form.

 - That's it - the calculator will tell you how much you'll likely receive!